ambient-innovation/gitlab-trivy-license-checks/README.md

     TRIVY_YAML: './frontend/custom-trivy.yaml'
 ```

+Keep in mind that if you detect a package with badly configured licences like `pipenv`, maybe you can
+just uninstall it in your production image.

 ## Advanced Settings
 The container scanning job exposes a few more variables by which you can adjust the scanning if needed.
 The default settings are the recommendation of the TE-Circle, though.